We are too impatient to watch a long video at a normal playback speed because time is the most valuable asset.

 What is Playback Speed?

-Playback speed offers flexibility in controlling the pace at which we consume video content.
+Playback speed refers to the rate at which a video is played relative to its original recording speed.
+This feature offers flexibility in controlling the pace at which we consume video content.
 In this way, we can tailor the speed of the video to our individual preferences.
 Initially set at 1x speed, users can easily change playback speed options according to their needs, choosing between 0.5x, 0.75x, 1.25x, 1.50x, 1.75x, and 2x.
 The customization is possible through the default icon on the video play bar, allowing learners to switch between speeds with one click.
-Every video player has its own custom playback speed but all modern video players offer the same speed control options.
-And here is where Saima comes into play.
+This feature offers flexibility, enabling users to consume content at a pace that aligns with their cognitive abilities and preferences.

-How Does Video Playback Speed Affect Modern Education?
+How Does Video Playback Speed Affect Modern Learning?
+The Science Behind Speed Listening

 Studies on playback speed mainly focused on short-duration interventions with immediate assessments, typically showing no significant impact on student performance, though students disliked faster speeds like 2.0x.
 Some research indicated that instructors speaking slowly were perceived as less credible.
 However, studies on prolonged interventions, such as in medical education, revealed negative effects on learning when content was sped up.
 Key limitations of past research include being underpowered, short in duration, assuming full content consumption, and not considering personalized strategies like rewinding or pausing.
 Most interventions used speeds of 1.5x or more, leaving questions about the effects of smaller speed increases on learning efficiency.